-Construction here is likely to start in the next 1-3 months, and continue at least into next year.
+Pipeline construction on the Atlantic Sunrise Pipeline here in Lancaster County is likely to start in the next 1-3 months and continue at least into next year.
 We're asking for 2 month commitments.
-This fight is all volunteer (we'll happily working with fellows from other organizations) but we'll feed, house, and give you the resources and support to do some seriously cool shit with your time here.
+This fight is all being conducted on a volunteer basis, but we'll happily work with funded fellows from other organizations.
+We'll also feed, house, and give you the resources and support you need to take some serious action during your time here.

 What We're Up Against

 Williams Partners is a multi-billion dollar company with experience in dealing with protests and resistance.
-They have much influence over environmental agencies and regulators because of their financial advantage.
-Williams employees have already directly attacked members of Lancaster Against Pipelines by sending a letter to their employer, claiming the LAP member was an eco-terrorist and should be fired.
+They have enormous influence over environmental agencies and regulators because of their financial advantage.
+Williams employees have already pressed charges against local pipeline resisters, and even contacted the employer of one local LAP organizer in an effort to get him fired with accusations of eco-terrorism.
 More of these instances are to be expected in the future.
-Williams has been known to hire private security when protesters are expected.
-These private security, like the ones at at Standing Rock, can and most likely will get physical with peaceful protesters.
-Williams can also win favor of the local police, causing them to be more aggressive with non-violent resistance.
+As we know, major pipeline companies routinely hire private security when protesters are expected.
+These private security, like the ones used at Standing Rock, are often willing to get physical with peaceful protesters.
+Williams will likely try to win favor with the local police, causing them to be more aggressive with non-violent resistance.

-Williams Partners also has the worst safety record of any other gas company, paying nearly four-hundred thousand dollars in fines in the year 2013.
+Williams Partners also has one of the worst safety records of any gas company, paying nearly four-hundred thousand dollars in fines in the year 2013.
 Sadly, these fines are little more than pocket change to massive companies like Williams partners.
 If the pipeline is installed, Williams cannot be trusted to keep us residents safe.

 What We've Been Doing About It

-For the past 3 years, Lancaster Against Pipelines has been laying the foundations in our local communities for a massive civil resistance.
-We’ve built inroads with faith communities, amish farmers, and local indigenous groups.
+For the past three years, Lancaster Against Pipelines has been laying the foundations in our local communities for a massive civil resistance.
+In addition to a broad base of support from county residents, we've also built inroads with faith communities, local and national environmental organizations, and indigenous groups.
 To date, more than 600 local residents have pledged to put their bodies on the line when construction begins.
-Many of our most dedicated members have never considered the idea of being 'an activist'.
+Many of our most dedicated members have never considered the idea of being 'an activist.'

-'The Stand,' a barn and field we’ve built into a staging ground sit directly across from a critical drill pad for the pipeline’s passage under the Conestoga river and its 'access road' - the driveway to our amish neighbors farm.
+'The Stand' is a 20-acre plot of farmland, along with a historic tobacco barn, that we've built into a staging ground for non-violent mass action training and community building.
+It sits directly across the road from a critical drill pad for the pipeline’s proposed HDD passage under the Conestoga River.
+The access road to that drill site is the driveway to our Amish neighbors' farm.
 Here, and across the county, the pipeline equipment will roll over community roots going back generations.
-When it does we'll be in its path, articulating a bold vision of civic power that is both distinctly local to us, and universal to middle America.
+When it does, we'll be in its path, articulating a bold vision of community power that is both distinctly local to us and universal to middle America.

 Why We Need YOU!

-But this movement is growing fast, opening opportunities we simply do not have enough coordinators to take on. so before we open the camp we’re putting out a call for a few more core organizers.
+But given the pace and size of this movement, we have an urgent need for more organizers on the ground to work alongside our current leadership.
+So before we open the Stand to full time campers late this summer, we’re putting out a call for a few more core organizers to join our work.
 We'll house, feed, and plug you in to local resources.
-Our movement is currently all volunteer, and unfortunately our grants are not allocated to pay staff, like y'all deserve.
-We do however promise to give you the resources and support to do some seriously cool shit with your time here.
+Our movement is currently all volunteer, and unfortunately our grants are not allocated to pay staff like y'all deserve.
+We do, however, promise to give you the resources and support to do some seriously cool shit with your time here.

 WHAT WE’RE LOOKING FOR:

-Excited to take ownership over areas we’re too stretched to cover and run with them
+An ability to take ownership of areas we’re stretched to thin to cover

 Coordinating Outreach Drives